How To Calm Down: Anxiety Management Skills

 First, your brain, especially your central nervous system, generally needs food and plenty of nutrients to function properly and at its best.
 Without proper nutrition, there can be an increased risk of mental health concerns, such as depression and anxiety.

 It has been shown in a group of Appalachian college students that those with the aforementioned mental health challenges usually had a diet that was high in sugar but low in fruits and vegetables.
-Therefore, it was hypothesized that excess sugar and poor diet quality could be a contributor to depression and anxiety or make them worse.
+Therefore, it was hypothesized that excess sugar and poor nutrition could be a contributor to depression and anxiety or make them worse.

-Poor diet choices can also contribute to cardiovascular diseases and high blood pressure.
+Poor nutrition choices can also contribute to cardiovascular diseases and high blood pressure.
 When you’re in a state of stress, this could amplify symptoms and anxious thoughts.
 Making some lifestyle changes, such as eating right and quitting smoking, may relieve anxiety symptoms by allowing your heart and lungs to work more efficiently.

-Try online therapy to ease symptoms
+Try online therapy to ease symptoms of anxiety

 While the tips above can be helpful for those living with anxiety, you may also benefit from therapy if you experience persistent anxiety symptoms.
 On an online therapy platform, licensed therapists may be able to help you get to the root of your anxiety.
 They may conduct a personal interview to learn about your symptoms and explore possible causes.